Domen Gril: Bravo

 Gril joined Bravo in 2016 at the age of 15 from Bistrica.
 On 26 September 2018, 17-year old Gril made his official debut for Bravo against Dob in the Slovenian Second League.
 He played 18 league games in that season and helped the team promoting to the Slovenian PrvaLiga.

 TSG 1899 Hoffenheim

 At the end of the 2019 summer transfer window, German club TSG 1899 Hoffenheim showed interest in Gril.
 However, he stayed in Bravo.
 But the rumors appeared again in November 2019, saying that Hoffenheim already had an agreement with Bravo for the transfer of Gril.
 The deal was officially announced on 13 December 2019 and became a record deal for Bravo.

 Gril signed a deal with Hoffenheim until the summer 2024 but stayed on loan at Bravo for the rest of the season.
 He played only one game during the last six months of his time at Bravo, before returning to Hoffenheim in July 2020.
 In September 2020, he struggled with back problems which kept him out for some time.

+Académico de Viseu

-On 25 August 2021, Gril signed with Académico de Viseu on loan until the end of the 2021–22 season.
+On 25 August 2021, Hoffenheim sent Gril on a season-long loan to Liga Portugal 2 club Académico de Viseu.

+On 9 July 2022, Gril joined Académico on a permanent deal, signing a four-year contract.